schildev/MiliosaSite/images/message.md

 We are happy to inform you about a new plugin for Unturned:
 #Gitankillfeed premium!

-This plugin provides you death story of server's players.
+This plugin provides to everyone ability to see all server's player's deaths.
 * Customization: you can set server's logo and header's text
 * Сustomizable font-size and text's colors
 * Displays, how player were killed, cause of his death, with icons and other info.

-##Configuration
+## Configuration
 Default config
 ```
 <?xml version="1.0" encoding="utf-8"?>